joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/18/arts/television/stephen-colbert-juneteenth.html?searchResultPosition=1

 **These Iranians Want a Boycott.
 The Regime Will Still Win.**\
 `Low turnout would signal a rejection of the election.
-But not voting gives the regime a near-certain assurance that their candidate is victorious.`\
+But not voting gives the regime a near-certain assurance that their candidate will be victorious.`\
 https://nytimes.com/2021/06/18/opinion/activists-iran-election-boycott.html?searchResultPosition=2

 **The Maldives Lured Tourists Back.
 Now It Needs Nurses.**\